We think this movie stands out for:

 Ivan Vanko is obviously a criminal, but is he justified in feeling wronged by the Stark family?
 Who is on the right side of the argument?

-In the world of superheroes, Tony stands apart as a pretty selfish rich guy outside of his Iron Man persona.
+In the world of superheroes, Tony stands apart as a pretty selfish rich guy outside of his Iron Man persona, yet he demonstrates curiosity and courage.
 Discuss how he's different than other comic-book heroes like Peter Parker/Spider-Man and Bruce Wayne/Batman?